Amerimed SOP

 Electronic Systems

-Company owned electronic systems and networks include but are not limited to: computers, tablets, fax machines, cell phones, 2-way radios, telephone systems, GPS and WIFI devices, access points, hotspots, etc, and all other forms of Internet/intranet access, remote access, server access, and VPN’s, storage mechanisms such as internal and external hard drives, portable storage devices such as USB drives and media cards including those inserted into company owned cell phones, and cloud storage such as OneDrive, Dropbox, iCloud, etc. Unless specifically granted in this policy, or permission granted by senior management or the Compliance Officer, any non-business use of the company’s electronic systems is expressly forbidden.
+Company owned electronic systems and networks include but are not limited to: computers, tablets, fax machines, cell phones, 2-way radios, telephone systems, GPS and WIFI devices, access points, hotspots, etc, and all other forms of Internet/intranet access, remote access, server access, and VPN’s, storage mechanisms such as internal and external hard drives, portable storage devices such as USB drives and media cards including those inserted into company owned cell phones, and cloud storage such as OneDrive, SharePoint, etc.

 SECTION B